Skip to navigation Skip to content

 Contact details and change in circumstances

-The following customer details must be checked at every contact and updated if required:
+The following customer details must be checked at every contact and updated, if needed:

 If a customer has a change in circumstances on their return, for example, begins to pay rent, or resumes part time work, they must still contact Services Australia within 14 days as usual.